FridtjofS/TrafficLightDetection/ObjectDetection/README.md

 │   ├── config.json: config file that sets relevant parameters for finetuning
 │   ├── finetune.py: script to finetune YOLO NAS
 │   ├── split_dataset.py: script to create TRAIN-VAL-TEST split
-│   └── test.py: script to infer and save test metrics for single finetuning RUNS within checkpoints/architecture/
+│   └── test.py: script to infer and save test metrics for single finetuning RUNS within checkpoints/architecture/.
+Run from .../TrafficLightdetection
 ├── od_train_data
 │   ├── dataset: annotated data in YOLO dataset format
 │   ├── dataset_stats: files that document the annotation distribution in the dataset